Ellis Arnall

-Ellis Gibbs Arnall (March 20, 1907December 13, 1992) was an American politician who served as the 69th Governor of Georgia from 1943 to 1947.
+Ellis Gibbs Arnall (March 20, 1907 – December 13, 1992) was an American politician who served as the 69th Governor of Georgia from 1943 to 1947.
 A liberal Democrat, he helped lead efforts to abolish the poll tax and to reduce Georgia's voting age to 18.
 Following his departure from office, he became a highly successful attorney and businessman.

+Family

+Arnall learned that his first immigrant ancestor was a colonist from England who came to what was then the Colony of Virginia in 1621.
+A man named Edward Waters was given 100 acres of land in Elizabeth City, Virginia because he paid for the transportation of two servants to come to the colony.
+One of these servants was William Arnall, who arrived on a ship called the Seaflower in 1621.
+Edward Waters covered the cost of William Arnall’s trip, which was owed to a man named Thomas Hamor.
+The land was granted to Edward Waters on August 14, 1624.

 Education

-Born in Newnan, Georgia, he attended Mercer University in Macon, Georgia, then graduated from the University of the South, and then from the University of Georgia School of Law.
+Born in Newnan, Georgia, Ellis Arnall attended Mercer University in Macon, Georgia, then graduated from the University of the South, and then from the University of Georgia School of Law.
 He was admitted to the practice of law in 1931.
 While attending Mercer University, Arnall was initiated into Kappa Alpha Order.

 Early career

 In 1932, Coweta County voters elected Arnall to the Georgia House of Representatives.
 Arnall was elected Speaker Pro Tempore, the second highest officer position in the Georgia House.
 Governor Eurith D. Rivers appointed Arnall, then 31, to a vacancy in the office of state attorney general.

 In 1935, he married Mildred Slemons, whom he met at a friend's wedding.
-The two were happily married until her death in 1980, and they often showed their physical affection in public.
+The two were married until her death in 1980.
 Although Mildred Arnall was not particularly fond of politics and stayed out of the political arena, she stood by her husband throughout his career and encouraged him to succeed at whatever he did.